 It is undoubtedly one of the most affordable places in Athens where you can find properties at moderate prices and it’s located in the city center.

-A dream area where you can now book your comfortable and spacious room here!
+A dream area where you can now book your student room in Athens.

 If you like classic, old architecture and all the Greek style, then you should visit Kifissia, a neighborhood where you can find 19th-century neoclassical mansions combined with today’s modern and minimalist houses.
 You can also appreciate the tree-lined streets, different shopping options, bars, and hotels.
 You can find houses with beautiful gardens and apartments with lots of space.
 However, you should consider that this is one of the most expensive areas in Athens, but it is really worth living there.

 Piraeus is a very popular area in Athens, it is its main port and it considers itself a city- a great option for seafood lovers!
 Its inhabitants are usually strong and tough, but it is an excellent choice where you can find several peculiar neighborhoods.
 Among the most popular are Kastella, Zea Marina, and Mikrolimano.
 It is also known for being one of the oldest neighborhoods in the city and its houses usually keep the neoclassical style of two floors.
 It is located in the southern part of Athens and can be easily accessed via the metro.

 Explore the rooms we offer in Athens

 Plaka is known as one of the touristiest neighborhoods in Athens, being right below Acropolis and with great views of Parthenon.
 Here you will find narrow streets surrounding many ancient sites, museums, 19th-century neoclassical villas, churches, bars, and restaurants.
 This neighborhood is very popular with both residents and tourists, and you can find a small town, Anafiotika, immersed in it.
 It is an excellent option and it is in the center of the city, so getting there and out of it is no problem.